-The Holy Spirit your inner guide that guides, and supports you in your purpose, that which is right, gives peace, and gives you joy.
-The Spirit will guide you to live out you purpose.
-Being in purpose causes you to be in constant contact with your inner guide.
-Giving a flow to your life, and a satisfaction and fulfilment, when you walk in your life role.
+Being in purpose causes you to be in constant contact with your inner guide, the Wildgoose.
+Giving a flow to your life, and satisfaction, plus fulfillment, when you walk in your life role.

 Have you come to terms with your life role!
 Do the following exercise “My purpose is too _______________ put your name create a purpose statement.
 Keep it short enough to commit to memory.
 Make sure to include how your purpose will touch others.”
 To have an awareness of the sacred, and those things that give life, physically, emotionally, and spiritually.
 It is about discovering what makes you feel whole?
 Fills you with joy.
 The seed that is growing needs to be watered with encouragement, so that confidence, faith, and hope are sustained and nurtured.
 The first step is saying yes, giving yourself permission to be released into life.

-Are we seeking after the Spiritual the things of the Spirit?
-This “for the Celt Christian, Rodney Newman suggests, salvation is not a matter of changing human beings into different people, from worthless to worthy.
+Are we seeking after the Spiritual, the things of the Spirit?
+This “for the Celtic Christian, Rodney Newman suggests, salvation is not a matter of changing human beings into different people, from worthless to worthy.
 Salvation is the restoration, or recovery of the person God created us to be in the first place.”
 Pg 103, David Cole: Lent Book.

-There has to be an encounter that is experiential and meaningful, that touches the persons at their present need, by allowing for the passion and presence of the Spirit to be tangible to allow for a life transformation to occur.
+There has to be an encounter that is experiential and meaningful, that touches the persons at their present need, by allowing for the passion and presence of the Spirit to be tangible.
+This allows for a life transformation to occur.
 This begins by drawing close to the divine, having a heart that seeks for the spiritual.
 A modern translation states that blessed are those who recognize their spiritual need… for the kingdom of heaven belongs to them.
 Matthew 5: 1-10.
 Manga Bible.

 We are all needy people, needing a connection with each other and with the divine.
 This connection will encourage us into righteousness, peace, and joy in the Holy Spirit, this is the kingdom of God.
 To have a connection and to feel right about your life, to be a human being, you have to feel like you are being purposeful.
-Having a peace, as a result of this, a joy about life will surfaces, as we walk out our purpose, but a Christ centric from our inner experience of connection and communication, this is Relationship with God.
+Having a peace, as a result of this purpose, a joy about life will surfaces, as we walk out our purpose, but a Christ centric from our inner experience of connection and communication, this is Relationship with God.

 Life is a pilgrimage, a journey that you take, and you take you, with you.
 You can’t leave yourself behind.
-You are the only person who can take the steps and make the changes necessary, to line up with your role and purpose, entering into your full potential.
+You are the only person who can take the steps and make the changes necessary, to line up with your role and purpose, so as to enter into your full potential.